anubis-rs/xernel/README.md

 # xernel
-A kernel that tries to support multiple architectures/platforms using a hybrid kernel architecture.
-It's using the limine protocol.
+A kernel for x86-64 (and maybe ARM/RISC-V later on) using the limine boot protocol.
 Mostly made for learning purposes, no real-world application.

 ![xernel](status_quo.png)